-With the amount of computer networks doubling every 5 years, the job demand for IT employees continues to shoot up for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every five years, the job demand for Information Technology employees continues to heat up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-This is a jobs program so you must choose something where there is a high likelihood of employment.
+This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
 For each approved occupation, there will be approved training programs to choose from.

 The three most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could get approved as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
 For youths age 18-24, you might get approved if you are not enrolled in school.
 You must also be determined to be “suitable.”
 This is not an entitlement.
 The process is arduous so it is best to discuss this with us beforehand to see if you qualify.

 You need to select a program that can be finished in a short period of time that will boost your marketability enough to help get you placed.
 We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
 Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.